SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Conclusion

 \section{Conclusion}

 In conclusion, we present SynTable, a novel synthetic data generation pipeline for generating photorealistic datasets that facilitated amodal instance segmentation of cluttered tabletop scenes.
 SynTable enables the creation of complex 3D scenes with automatic annotation of diverse metadata, eliminating the need for manual labeling while ensuring dataset quality and accuracy.
-We demonstrated the effectiveness of SynTable by generating an amodal instance segmentation dataset and using it to train UOAIS-Net.
-As a result, UOAIS-Net achieved significantly improved Sim-to-Real transfer performance on the OSD-Amodal dataset, particularly in determining the object occlusion order of objects in a cluttered tabletop scene.
-We offer SynTable as a contribution to the academic community, with the hope that it will prove useful for various research endeavors.
+We demonstrate the effectiveness of the SynTable pipeline by generating a photorealistic amodal instance segmentation dataset and using it to train UOAIS-Net.
+As a result, UOAIS-Net achieves significantly improved Sim-to-Real transfer performance on the OSD-Amodal dataset, particularly in determining the object occlusion order of objects in a cluttered tabletop scene.
+SynTable advances amodal segmentation for systems that require occlusion-aware perception, such as robotics, augmented reality.
+By automating annotation of amodal masks and appearance via photorealistic rendering, and scene occlusion order, our pipeline addresses a key bottleneck in training robust vision models with amodal perception capabilities.